 Who Will You Call in Cincinnati to Say “Fix My BMW”?

-When you’ve run an auto repair shop in Cincinnati since 2001 the way we have, you get used to phone calls detailing all kinds of auto repair needs.
+When you’ve run an auto repair shop in Cincinnati since 2001 the way we have, you get used to phone calls detailing auto repair needs, from the mundane to the extraordinary.
 So, when we answer the phone and hear, “Hey, fix my BMW,” we know exactly what to do.
 Car repair can’t wait.
-We understand what it’s like to be without your wheels, and how much you depend on your car to live your life.
-No worries.
+We understand how much you depend on your car to live your life.
 We’ve got your back.
 Our auto repair shop will have your BMW repaired and running beautifully, like the day it first rolled off of the assembly line.
 Our BMW mechanics are at your service.

-Our BMW technicians are highly specialized at repairing anything that you can throw at us.
+When you have skilled BMW technicians on your side, you can trust that they can repair anything that you can throw at them.
 Do your BMW brakes need some love?
 Is your BMW’s electrical system on the fritz?
 If so, sure, we’ll fix your BMW!
 Bring it into our auto repair shop in Cincinnati.
 We’ll take care of your car like it was our own, using only factory specified parts.
-We understand what it takes to get these machines to purr.
-Our car mechanics have over 60 years of combined experience repairing all European cars—and we have a special spot in our hearts for BMW repair.
-When something is so finely crafted, it’s a joy just to keep everything working perfectly.
-It’s not just a job, it’s a lifelong passion.
+Our car mechanics have over 60 years of combined experience repairing all European cars, and we have a special spot in our hearts for BMW repair.
+When you get to work on fine German engineering, like on a BMW, it’s a joy just to keep everything working perfectly.

 If it is not the battery connections, your starter might be bad.
 This car repair won’t break the bank, but will likely require a professional BMW technician or at least someone handy with cars.
-And since it’s a BMW, you should probably have it serviced by a certified BMW technician that specializes in BMW repair.
+And since it’s a BMW, you should probably have it serviced by an import car repair specialistwho knows their way around BMW repair.

 Problem 2—Is it Hard to Start Your Engine in the Cold?